 Who built the tool?

 The non-profit Medical Education Institute, Inc. (MEI) built the tool.
+MEI self-funded this tool; to ensure that it is unbiased, no outside funding, sponsorships, or advertising are accepted.
 Our mission is to help people with chronic diseases learn to manage and improve their health.
 We believe that the best way to do well with kidney disease is to become your own expert: Stay positive.
 Learn all you can.
 Take an active role in your care.
 We know lots of people who did these things and have lived for decades after their kidneys failed—and lived well.